-- Antibiotic.
-Start your antibiotic tablet after surgery and take all tablets as prescribed and until finished. - Pain Medication.
+- Pain Medication.
 You will be prescribed pain medication for post-operative pain control.
 If your discomfort after surgery is not strong you are welcome to take Extra-strength Tylenol in place of the prescribed medication.
 Do not take Tylenol with the pain medication, as most often the medication you are prescribed will have Tylenol in it.
-Do not exceed 3,000 mg of Tylenol in a 24-hour period.
+Do not exceed 3,000mg of Tylenol in a 24-hour period.
 Take medication with food to minimize the risk of nausea. - Constipation.
 Sometimes decreased physical activity as well as pain medications may lead to constipation.
 Any over the counter stool softener such as Metamucil or Colace can be used.
 Start laxatives with the narcotic pain medications to prevent constipation from occurring. - Nausea.
 Some pain medication may make you feel nausea.
 It is best to eat something small 20 minutes before taking pain medication.
-Keep hydrated with small sips of non-caffeinated beverages (ginger ale, Sprite, Gatorade).

-- Medication to Avoid.
+Keep hydrated with small sips of non-caffeinated beverages (ginger ale, Sprite, Gatorade). - Medication to Avoid.
 Avoid medications containing aspirin or ibuprofen (Advil, Motrin, Naproxen, etc.) for two weeks before and after surgery.
 These medications may increase bleeding. - Substances to Avoid.
 Avoid alcohol, nicotine, and caffeine, for these will dramatically slow the healing process.